 Ear reshaping addressing a spectrum of anatomical anomalies

 Many techniques can be used to achieve the desired ear shape and size.
-A combination of suture fixation and cartilage moulding techniques will be tailored to each individual case.
+Cartilage is held in place by sutures following a range of cartilage moulding, scoring, breaking or excision techniques.

 General anaesthetic.
+Some patients specifically request to have their surgery done wide awake under local anaesthetic only.
 An otoplasty is done as a day case which means you may be discharged within a few hours of surgery.

 A head bandage is used at the end of surgery which needs to be kept clean and dry and on at all times for one week.